Tips for Maximizing National Home Remodeling Month

 National Home Remodeling Month in May is the perfect opportunity to bring added attention to the benefits of hiring a professional remodeler for home improvements.
 Many local home builder associations host home shows or parades of homes, and the National Home Remodeling Month promotional materials and step-by-step guide will complement your activities this spring or help you create a new event to reach consumers.

 Embrace social media.
-By incorporating Facebook, Twitter and YouTube, you will reach a new audience and supplement your current marketing pieces practically for free!
-Unsure of which social media platform to choose?
+By incorporating Facebook, Twitter and YouTube, you will reach new audiences and supplement your current marketing pieces practically for free.
 Check out this page for sample tweets and posts that can be combined with photos of remodeled homes.

 Work with community partners to remodel a home for a charitable cause.
 These projects garner positive media for the association and for the remodelers who participate.
 For more information on the philanthropic efforts of home builders, visit nahb.org/homebuilderscare.

 Develop your own Top 10 list of reasons to remodel a home in your community and use it as a theme throughout May, releasing one for each of the first 10 days of the month to news media in a release that includes local data and quotes that reinforce your message.
 Examples from the promotional materials are available.

 For more information about this item, please email Nissa Hiatt or call 800-368-5242 x8451.